TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

             ```
        6. Now select the suggested plugins option and you are done.

-  ## Steps to install SQL Workbench for windows:
+  ## Steps to install SQL Workbench:
+  1. For windows:
         1. The MySQL  installer download is available [here](https://dev.mysql.com/downloads/windows/installer/).
         2. After downloading the installer we can select the setup type, depending upon the requirement.
         3. Provide username and password and you are good to go.
+  2. For Linux:
+        1. The DEB package can be installed from [here](https://dev.mysql.com/downloads/workbench/).
+        2. After downloadoing the DEB file, go to terminal and write these commanda:
+         ```
+          sudo dpkg -i <path_to_deb_file>
+          sudo apt-get update

+         ```

-  4. Once everything is setup, load the database dump into the workbench:
+  3. Once everything is setup, load the database dump into the workbench:

      - For that, copy the database dump into your jenkins workspace:
       ```
       xcopy wp2\t2.1\v1.0\pipeline\jobs C:\Users\<your_user>\.jenkins\database_dump  /I /H /C /E